udit1567/Circuit_forge/Air Mouse/README.md

 ## 💻 Software Setup

 ### **1. Program the Transmitter (ESP-01)**
-- Install **Arduino IDE**.
+- Open **Arduino IDE**.
-- Add **ESP8266 board support** via Board Manager.
+- Install **ESP8266 Board Package**.
 - Install required libraries:
   - `ESP8266WiFi`
   - `espnow`
-  - `Wire` (for MPU-6050)
+  - `Wire` (for I2C)
+  - `MPU6050` or similar
-- Code tasks:
+- Code should:
-  1. Initialize MPU-6050 and calibrate it.
+  1. Initialize the MPU-6050.
-  2. Read accelerometer & gyroscope data.
+  2. Read gyro & accel data.
-  3. Detect button clicks.
+  3. Read button states.
-  4. Send all data via **ESP-NOW** to receiver ESP-01.
+  4. Send the data via **ESP-NOW** to the receiver ESP-01.

 ---

 ### **2. Program the Receiver (ESP-01)**
-- Use Arduino IDE again.
+- Also programmed using Arduino IDE.
-- The receiver ESP-01:
-  1. Listens for data from transmitter via ESP-NOW.
+- Code should:
+  1. Receive ESP-NOW packets from the transmitter.
-  2. Sends the received data over UART to the Raspberry Pi Pico.
+  2. Forward the data over UART to the Pico.

 ---

 ### **3. Program the Raspberry Pi Pico**
-- Flash **MicroPython** or **CircuitPython** firmware.
+- Flash **MicroPython** or **CircuitPython**.
-- Install `adafruit_hid` library.
+- Install the `adafruit_hid` library.
-- Code tasks:
+- Code should:
-  1. Read data from UART.
+  1. Read UART data from the receiver ESP-01.
-  2. Map MPU-6050 data to mouse movement.
+  2. Convert the data into HID mouse movements and clicks.
-  3. Trigger left/right click events from button data.
+  3. Send HID events to the connected PC.

 ---

-## 🚀 Testing
+## 🚀 How to Run
+1. Power on both transmitter and receiver.
-1. Connect Pico to PC via USB.
+2. Connect the Pico to the PC via USB.
-2. Move the transmitter — the mouse pointer should move accordingly.
+3. Move the transmitter — the cursor should follow.
-3. Press buttons — left/right clicks should be registered.
+4. Press buttons for left/right clicks.

 ---

 ## 🔧 Optional Improvements
-- Apply smoothing algorithms (Kalman/Complementary filters) to stabilize cursor movement.
+- Use a **Kalman filter** to smooth motion data.
-- Add a LiPo battery for portability.
+- Add a **LiPo battery** for portability.
-- Design a 3D-printed case.
+- Make a **3D-printed enclosure**.

 ---

-## ⚠️ Note on Receiver Choice
+## ⚠️ Cost Optimization Note
-Using a **Raspberry Pi Pico** as the HID receiver works but **is not the most cost-effective** method.
+Using a **Raspberry Pi Pico** as the receiver HID adds **extra hardware cost**.
-You can replace it with an **Arduino Pro Micro** or **Arduino Nano with HID capability**, which can directly act as a USB HID device **at nearly half the cost** of a Pico, reducing hardware complexity.
+You can instead use an **Arduino Pro Micro** (or an Arduino Nano with HID capability), which can directly act as a USB HID device at **about half the cost** of a Pico, simplifying the design.

 ---

+## 📂 Project Structure
+📦 Air-Mouse-Project
+┣ 📂 Pi-Pico # Raspberry Pi Pico HID mouse code
+┣ 📂 receiver # ESP-01 receiver code (ESP-NOW → UART)
+┣ 📂 transmitter # ESP-01 transmitter code (MPU-6050 + buttons)
+┗ 📜 README.md # Project documentation